SiriDB/siridb-server/help/help_drop_server.md

 	drop server <server_uuid / server_name>

 Can be used to remove a server.
-We only support dropping a server which has a replica since scaling down is currently not supported.
-Before dropping the server, the server needs to be turned off.
+We only allow dropping a server which has a replica since scaling down in number of pools  is currently not supported.
+A server needs to be turned off before it can be dropped.

 >**Note**
 >